 The final test that a doctor will potentially have done is a bone marrow test.
 A very long and thin needle is used to enter the hip bone and get a sample of the bone marrow within.
 From there, the sample is used to look for leukemia cells.
 These cells will help determine which type of leukemia is affecting the body and will guide treatment plans.

 Treating leukemia is going to vary based on a person’s age, health and the kind of leukemia they get.
 There are many different treatment options which can be used, and it’s common for more than one of them to be employed at any given time.

 Chemotherapy is one of the most well known and understood types of cancer treatments.
 Chemotherapy consists of one or multiple chemicals being taken through an IV, pill form or combination of methods.
 Chemotherapy is generally intended for the entire body, but there are also targeted therapy options.
 With these drugs, weaknesses in the cancer cells are exploited and help to control the cancer as best as possible.

 Radiation therapy is also fairly well known.
 High energy beams are targeted at the cancerous areas (or in some cases of leukemia, the entire body).
 The radiation works to keep the cancer from growing.
 Biological therapy can often be used in tandem with radiation therapy.
 Biological therapy involves a drug treatment to help the immune system recognize the cancer as an attacker of the body.
 The immune system then attempts to stop it.

-Usually the final type of treatment that may be received is a stem cell transplant.
-In these cases, the bone marrow is replaced with healthy bone marrow.
+Usually the final type of treatment that may be received is a bone marrow transplant.
+In these cases, the damaged bone marrow is replaced with healthy bone marrow.
 Typically, this treatment is completed after radiation therapy or chemotherapy as the diseased bone marrow needs to be destroyed prior to the procedure.